4-H Saskatchewan

 Duties:

-• Support 4-H Staff in the planning, facilitation and hosting of other provincial 4-H programs for youth taking place throughout the summer and fall.
+• Support 4-H staff in the planning, facilitation, and hosting of other provincial 4-H programs for youth taking place throughout the summer and fall.

 • Position will provide a variety of work experiences in a small office environment.